 To say this book is beautiful is an understatement.
-From it’s enticing imagery to it’s tantalizing recipes every single page is loaded with inspiration and beauty.
-Although this book isn’t marketed as gluten free I have found a plethora of naturally gluten free recipes to choose from which is why I am sharing it here with all of you.
+From it's enticing imagery to it's tantalizing recipes every single page is loaded with inspiration and beauty.
+Although this book isn't marketed as gluten free I have found a plethora of naturally gluten free recipes to choose from which is why I am sharing this vegan cookbook review here with all of you.

 As you probably know I am a southern girl, born and raised.
 I love southern flavors and influences in food because it reminds me of home and my childhood.
 This book is filled with ingredients that I love from my childhood like okra, black eyed peas, and boiled peanuts.
 It is also peppered with ingredients like plantains, lemongrass, and harissa that I have come to love as an adult.